-The following information provides an overview of the possible side effects of using alcohol and diphenhydramine simultaneously, and answers questions like “can alcohol and Benadryl kill you?”
+The following provides an overview of the possible side effects of using alcohol and diphenhydramine simultaneously and answers questions like “can alcohol and Benadryl kill you?”

 Some of the side effects of diphenhydramine include drowsiness, dry mouth, headache or urination problems.
-For some people, the level of drowsiness they experience may be significant, although others may feel the opposite effect and experience excitability.
-This is particularly common in children.
+For some people, the level of drowsiness they experience may be significant.
+Benadryl may rarely cause some to feel the opposite effect of excitability, but this is more common in children.
 It’s important, even when you’re not combining alcohol and diphenhydramine, that you don’t drive or operate machinery, particularly if you don’t know how you’ll react to diphenhydramine.